United States Army Art Program: History

 The effort to create a visual record of the American military experience in World War II was then taken up by the private sector in two different programs, one by Life magazine and one by Abbott Laboratories, a large medical supply company.
 When Life offered to employ civilian artists as war correspondents, the War Department agreed to provide them the same support already being given to print and film correspondents.
-Seventeen of nineteen civilians artists who had been selected by the War Art Committee joined Life as war correspondents.
-A deal was struck between, then editor of Life, Daniel Longwell and the Secretary of War for the artists to receive the same treatment as news correspondents.
+Seventeen of nineteen civilian artists the War Art Committee had selected joined Life as war correspondents.
+A deal was struck between then editor of Life, Daniel Longwell, and the Secretary of War for the artists to receive the same treatment as news correspondents.
 Abbott, in coordination with the Army's Office of the Surgeon General, commissioned twelve artists to record the work of the Army Medical Corps.
 These two programs resulted in a wide range of work by distinguished artists, such as Marion Greenwood and John Steuart Curry, who had the opportunity to observe the war firsthand.

-By the end of World War II the Army had acquired over 2,000 pieces of art.
-In June 1945 the Army established a Historical Properties Section to maintain and exhibit this collection, thus creating the nucleus of today's Army art Collection.
-On 7 December 1960, Life also presented 1,050 works by its own correspondents to the Defense Department, many which the Army later received.
-In 1947, the Army Art program also assumed custody of 8,000 German war art, created by similar Nazi programs, including four architectural renderings by Adolf Hitler.
+By the end of World War II, the Army had acquired over 2,000 pieces of art.
+In June 1945, the Army established a Historical Properties Section to maintain and exhibit this collection, thus creating the nucleus of today's Army art Collection.
+On 7 December 1960, Life also presented 1,050 works by its correspondents to the Defense Department, many of which the Army later received.
+In 1947, the Army Art program also assumed custody of 8,000 German war art created by similar Nazi programs, including four architectural renderings by Adolf Hitler.

 Official Army Art Program

 War art continued through subsequent wars, including the Korean War, Vietnam War, Desert Storm/Desert Shield and the Global War on Terrorism as well as other operations by the Army.
 Although no official artists were forwarded to Korea by the Army, nine combat artists teams operated in Vietnam from 1966 to 1970 as part of the U.S. Army Vietnam Combat Artists Program.
-The Chief of Military History, developed the Army Art Program as it is today, with specialized training for both civilian and military artists who went into the field as complete units.
+The Chief of Military History developed the Army Art Program as it is today, with specialized training for both civilian and military artists who went into the field as complete units.

 As of November 2010, the Army Art collection comprises over 15,500 works of art from over 1,300 artists.
-The Army Staff Artist Program was assigned to the United States Army Center of Military History, Museum Division in 1992 and where it has been established as a permanent part of the Museum Division's Collections Branch.
+The Army Staff Artist Program was assigned to the United States Army Center of Military History Museum Division in 1992, where it was established as a permanent part of the Museum Division's Collections Branch.